 This is where you pick your hardwood, and you’ll have plenty of decisions to make.

 Let’s go through each decision one by one.
 Start with whether you want 100% hardwood or engineered hardwood.

 Have you heard of engineered hardwood?
 When I first heard of it, I thought it was another cheap imitation wood.

 The truth is engineered hardwood was made to improve on current hardwood.
 It still has a true hardwood outside (the only place you see and feel) but wood fillers on the inside.
 These fillers make the engineered hardwood better against moisture, better with radiant heat, and more versatile with installation in some cases.

-Since it has actual hardwood on the outside, it doesn’t give off the imitation vibe that other hardwood do.
+Since it has actual hardwood on the outside, it doesn’t give off the imitation vibe that other floors intended to look like solid hardwood do.
 If engineered hardwood is getting your attention, you can read more on our engineered hardwood vs solid hardwood page.
 If you still know “real” hardwood is for you, let’s start making decisions on our floor: